-When a U.S. citizen or permanent resident submit a family-based petition on Form I-130 does not give an intending immigrant any lawful status within the United States.
-What it does achieve depends on the family relationship and where the immigrant is currently living (whether in the U.S. or overseas).
+When a U.S. citizen or permanent resident submit a family-based petition on Form I-130, it does not, by itself, give an intending immigrant any lawful status within the United States.
+What it does achieve for the immigrant depends on the family relationship and where the immigrant is currently living (whether in the U.S. or overseas).

-Once the petitioner's status and the familial relationship are established, the I-130 will likely be approved by U.S. Citizenship and Immigration Services (USCIS).

-Many people make the mistake of thinking that this approval is the last step in the process and that the incoming relative is now considered a lawful U.S. resident.
-In fact, the I-130 is merely the first step in an often-long process.
+Many people make the mistake of thinking that this USCIS approval is the last step in the process, and that the incoming relative is now considered a lawful U.S. resident.
+But the I-130 is merely the first step in an often-long process.
 Many applicants will face a waiting period, and for every applicant, there is still a chance that problems will pop up before their U.S. permanent residence is approved.

-If the intending immigrant lives overseas, then approval of the I-130 will result in the application being transferred to the National Visa Center for further processing.
+If the intending immigrant family member lives overseas, then approval of the I-130 will result in the application being transferred to the National Visa Center (NVC) for further processing.

-It may actually stay here for years, if the applicant is in a preference category of visa-eligible people.
 What's a preference category?
-It's a visa type that is subject to annual limits on the number of visas granted.
-Inevitably, more people apply for immigrant visas every year than the legal limit on how many can be given out.
-So, long waiting lists have developed -- often from five to 25 years long, depending on the family relationship category and the country (there are also per-country limits).
-The waiting list is managed by the person's "priority date," or the date upon which the I-130 was first filed.
+It's a visa type that is subject to annual limits on the number of visas (green cards) granted.
+More people usually apply for immigrant visas every year than the legal limit on how many can be given out.
+So, long waiting lists have developed.
+These are often from two to 25 years long, depending on the family relationship category and the country (there are per-country limits).
+The waiting list is managed by the person's "priority date," or the date upon which the I-130 was first filed with USCIS.

 Some relatives are considered "immediate relatives," and do not face this added wait for a visa.
 Immediate relatives include a U.S. citizen's spouse, parents (assuming the citizen is age 21 or older), and unmarried children under the age of 21.
 Everyone else who qualifies for a U.S. immigrant visa is in one of the preference categories.

 Notable exceptions exist, however.
 For example, immediate relatives of U.S. citizens can actually file their I-130 along with an application for adjustment of status (the main form for which is the I-485), upon which their U.S. stay becomes lawful.
 They will be given a work permit while they await their green card interview.

-And certain other people may also be eligible to adjust status in the U.S. -- meaning they wouldn't have to leave for a consular interview, and therefore wouldn't face any bar on returning.
+And a few other categories of people are also eligible to adjust status in the U.S.; meaning they wouldn't have to leave for a consular interview, and therefore wouldn't face any bar on returning.

 As you are no doubt noticing, this is a highly complex area of immigration law.
 Any questions about your own case, in particular your eligibility to adjust status, and whether you would face a time bar if you applied for your green card via a U.S. consulate, should be directed to an experienced U.S. immigration attorney.